Nosa-khare/University-Rankings-Analysis/README.md

 This code defines a function called get_csv_files() that takes a single argument csv_path.
 It uses the os module to retrieve a list of all files in the specified directory.
 It then filters the list to include only files with the .csv extension.
 The function returns the list of CSV files.

-To use this function, construct the csv_path variable with the path to the directory containing the CSV files.
+To use this function, construct the csv_path variable with the path to the CSV files' directory.
 Then, call the get_csv_files() function with the csv_path variable and assign the returned list of CSV files to the csv_files variable.
 Finally, print the list of CSV files and the dataset_dir variable.

 **Note:** Make sure the '/dataset' directory exists in the current working directory and contains the required CSV files (see Data section for download link).

-### Import csv files
+### Import CSV files

 The purpose of this code is to read a CSV file, extract the year from its file name, and add a new 'year' column to the DataFrame.